axeloz/filesharing/readme.md

 ## Roadmap / Ideas / Improvements

 There are many ideas to come.
 You are welcome to **participate**.
-- limit upload permission by a password (or passwords)
 - add PHP unit testing
 - more testing on heavy files
 - customizable / white labeling (logo, name, terms of service, footer ...)